U.S. flag

 Option 2

-When the phenotype is indistinguishable from many other inherited disorders characterized by jaw lesions or the diagnosis of cherubism is not considered because an individual has atypical phenotypic features, comprehensive genomic testing (which does not require the clinician to determine which gene[s] are likely involved) is the best option.
-Exome sequencing is the most commonly used genomic testing method; genome sequencing is also possible.
+When the phenotype is indistinguishable from many other inherited disorders characterized by jaw lesions or the diagnosis of cherubism is not considered because an individual has atypical phenotypic features, comprehensive genomic testing does not require the clinician to determine which gene is likely involved.
+Exome sequencing is most commonly used; genome sequencing is also possible.
+To date, most SH3BP2 and OGFRL1 pathogenic variants reported are within the coding region and are likely to be identified on exome sequencing.

 For an introduction to comprehensive genomic testing click here.
 More detailed information for clinicians ordering genomic testing can be found here.